The concept of motivation, types of motivation and how to increase motivation

 There are also a number of effective strategies to increase external motivation.
 Reward schemes, competitions and challenges can motivate people to achieve certain goals.
 In a managerial position, regular, sincere recognition and celebration of the team's collective successes can significantly increase collective performance and commitment.

 However, it is important to balance both types of motivation in our lives.
-Goals based solely on external motivation can often become empty, while internal motivation often requires external reinforcement for long-term sustainability.
+Goals that rely solely on external motivation can often become empty, while goals that are based on internal motivation often requires external reinforcement for long-term sustainability.

 Social and environmental factors of motivation